MttArmstrong/Documentation/_episodes/05-tools.md

 >
 {:.callout}

 That's it!
-You now know some useful tips and tricks for making better documentation.s
+You now know some useful tips and tricks for making better documentation.

 {% include links.md %}